Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 If you select ‘One-Time,’ then you can choose ‘Lifetime’ or set an expiration date, which can either be a calendar date or a length of time, such as one month since the person purchased their membership.

-In this example, we’re creating a membership plan that expires in 24 hours.
-We’ve also checked the ‘Allow renewals’ option, so users can renew their membership and buy a day pass again if they want to.
+In the following image, we’re creating a plan that expires in 24 hours.
+We’ve also checked the ‘Allow early renewals’ option so users can renew their membership before it expires.

-After choosing a billing type, there might be some extra settings you need to configure.
-Most of these settings are fairly straightforward, so you can look through them and make any changes you want.
+After choosing a billing type, you might need to configure some extra settings.
+Most of these settings are fairly straightforward, so you can look them over and make any changes you like.

-When you’re ready, scroll down to the ‘Membership Options’ box below the post editor.
-This is where you can setup different options for this membership plan.
+When ready, scroll down to the ‘Membership Options’ box below the post editor.
+This is where you can set up different options for this membership plan.

-The default membership options will work for most pay-per-view sites, but you can make any changes you want.
+The default membership options will work for most pay-per-view WordPress websites, but you can make any changes.

-When you’re happy with how the plan is configured, click on ‘Publish’ to make it live.
+When you are happy with the plan’s configuration, click on ‘Publish’ to make it live.

 You can create multiple membership plans with different settings, such as monthly or yearly passes.
 To create more membership levels, simply follow the same process described above.